 shift

-A visibility optimizer that shifts the floating element along the specified axes in order to keep it in view.
+Shifts the floating element to keep it in view.

 Usage